 - Visits to the Dolmens: The guided visit to the Dolmens of Menga and Viera is an experience that will transport you to ancient times.

 More information on the official website of Antequera Tourism.

-In Ronda you can enjoy various activities such as cultural routes, craft markets, olive oil tastings and visits to wineries.
+In Ronda you can enjoy various activities: Cultural routes, craft markets, olive oil tastings and visits to wineries.

 More information on the official website of Tourism of Ronda.

 Mijas usually offers various flamenco shows and gastronomic tastings.
 There is as well as an equestrian show.